 This causes severe leg pain in children who are in the age group of three to ten years.
 The exact cause behind this problem is not clearly known.
 This condition is characterized by lack of proper blood supply to the upper part of the thigh bone.
 As a result, growth of the thigh bone is halted and the child experiences pain in the thigh and knee.

-Besides the causes of leg pain mentioned above, there are some other reasons why a person might suffer from leg ache.
+Besides the causes of leg pain mentioned earlier, there are some other reasons why a person might suffer from leg ache.
 These are:

 - Deep Vein Thrombosis